FX and Settlement (Operator Field Manual)

 Ask Your Processor

-- “What’s our FX spread vs mid-market, in bps?”
+- "What's our FX spread against mid-market, in basis points?"

-- “Do you charge cross-border and FX markup together?”
+- "Do you charge a cross-border fee and an FX markup together?"

 - "Can we settle in local currency?
 What are the payout timings and fees?"